 - For security appliance networks: Security appliance > Configure > DHCP, and refer to the section for the desired VLAN/subnet.

-- For switch networks: Switch > Configure > Layer 3 routing, and click on the desired interface.
+- For switch networks: Switch > Configure > Layer 3 routing, and select the desired interface.

 Once there, the Client addressing setting will determine how DHCP messages are handled on that VLAN/subnet.